Git-Hexagon/Hexagon/docs/hidden/Autonomous Expeditionary Tangent Gehenna.md

 > One of the two Autonomous Expeditionary Tangents in [[Alpha Tangent 'Purity'|Purity]], Gehenna is granted the freedom to freely explore areas beyond multiverses.
 Being part of Purity, Gehenna's main objective is to stage assaults on civilizations harboring inhuman, corruptive, or pseudohuman entities.
 >
-> Like other tangents, Gehenna will not deploy its entire force into the fray.
+> Like other tangents, Gehenna will not deploy its entire force into combat scenarios.
 ---

 **Gehenna** is a large independent expeditionary [[Tangents|tangent]] belonging to Alpha-Tangent Purity.
+Currently, it has twelve microtangents under its command.

 > [!note]- Order of Battle
 > - ***Gehenna's 1st Expeditionary Microtangent***